Robert Hardman

 Robert Hardman (born 1965) is a British journalist, author and documentary filmmaker best known for his work on the British royal family.

 Biography

 Hardman was born in 1965.
 He was educated at Wellington College and Pembroke College, Cambridge.
-He is a close friend of former conservative Prime Minister David Cameron.
+He is a close friend of former Prime Minister David Cameron.

 Hardman has been a columnist and royal correspondent for the Daily Telegraph and, since 2001, writes for the Daily Mail.
+He has also written for The Spectator magazine.

 He has been part of the BBC commentary team at several major state occasions, including the Coronation of King Charles III, the funerals of Queen Elizabeth II and Prince Philip, the 70th anniversary of D-Day and the Sovereign's Birthday Parade.

 His 2022 book, Queen of Our Times: The Life of Elizabeth II, was The Sunday Times Biography of the Year and was presented to President Volodymr Zelensky of Ukraine as an official gift by then Prime Minister Boris Johnson.

 He is married, with three children, and lives in London.